For more information contact:

 Refer to the Payroll Documents Schedule (see BPPM 55.04).

 Campus Community is the core information module within the student and personnel information system (myWSU) where all person and external organization records are created, stored, and accessed.
-Campus Community is accessed through the myWSU portal at:
+Campus Community is accessed through the myWSU portal.

 Missing Data or Errors

-If data is missing or an error is made in any of these fields, the department or Payroll Services must first enter the data or correct the error in Campus Community before TEMPS allows creation or completion of the employee record and/or appointment.
+If data is missing or an error is made in any of these fields, the department or Payroll Services must first enter the data or correct the error in Campus Community before the employee record and/or appointment may be created in Workday.
 Contact Payroll Services for more information; telephone 509-335-9575.

 - Department Correction